-Contrast that with the temptations of Christ (Mat 4:1-11) that culminated in the offer of a promise of Earthly glory:
+Contrast that with the temptations of Christ (See Mat 4:1-11) which culminated in the offer of a promise of Earthly glory in vs 8:

 8 Again, the devil took Him up on a very high mountain and showed Him all the kingdoms of the world and their grandeur, 9 and said to Him, “All these things I will give You if You will fall down and worship me. ”

-The above is at the very heart of the Gospel; it stands stark against general human mismanagement of otherwise acceptable well managed motivations.
+Correct handling of status is, then, at the very heart of the Christian Gospel.
+The verses quoted above stand stark against general human mismanagement of otherwise acceptable motivations.
 This mismanagement has brought so much suffering with it.
-But just as the competitive search for status has been the problem, so in Christ it has also been the solution.
+But just as the competitive search for status has been the problem, so in Christ denial of status has been the solution.

 If life ultimately has meaning then we find that meaning in the questions which surround societal living and the right handling of status; for status is another word for human relations.
 If life has meaning its about getting right our perspective on status through Christ.
 I'm amazed by the universality of the core Christian message: We might even be atheists and yet find the above core values appealing and needed for societal solutions; good atheists will align their goals accordingly.

-But there is one thing that is worse than mismanagement of our status motivations and that is mismanagement of our religious motivations.
-I might deal with this question in next part as I probe the depths and mysteries of religion.
+But there is one thing worse than mismanagement of our status motivations and that is the mismanagement of our religious motivations.
+I might deal with this question in part II as I probe the depths and mysteries of religion.